obokaman-com/stock-forecast/README.md

 #### Telegram bot (@CryptoInsightsBot)

 You can use this project to run a robo-advisor using Telegram.
-You'll find some commands and callbacks implemented under `App/Controller/Telegram`.
+You'll find some commands and callbacks implemented under `App/Controller/Telegram`

 If you want to test with your own bot, you should add an environment variable called `TELEGRAM_BOT_TOKEN`, with your assigned token.
 More information about creating your own Telegram bot on https://core.telegram.org/bots

 An example Telegram bot is running as @CryptoInsightsBot.
 You can test it at https://t.me/CryptoInsightsBot

+It implements two simple commands:
+* `/insights`: allow you to view signals for choosen currency - crypto pair
+* `/subscribe`: allow you to receive real-time alerts with relevant signals for choosen currency - crypto pair signal.

 ![Telegram bot](https://raw.githubusercontent.com/obokaman-com/stock-forecast/assets/telegram-bot.gif)